-1 Candidates have limited opportunities to interact with faculty from diverse cultural . backgrounds.
-(ITP (ADV)) (ITP (ADV))
+1 Candidates have limited opportunities to interact with faculty from diverse cultural (ITP (ADV backgrounds. ) ) 2 Candidates have limited opportunities to interact with diverse peers.
+(ITP (ADV

 Being a small, liberal arts university in the upper-mid-west, geography works against us when it comes to diversity amongst our candidates and faculty.
 However, the Millicent Atkins School of Education recognizes the importance of diverse candidates and faculty populations.
 NSU's strategic plan places a strong emphasis on the development of a diverse campus.
 With increased institutional support, the unit hopes to attract more culturally diverse faculty ad candidate application pools.
 We are working with admissions to explore options for recruiting underrepresented populations in teacher education.
 We also work to recruit faculty from diverse backgrounds through nationwide employment advertisements which clearly state the university's commitment to recruitment of underrepresented groups.